fenago/machine-learning-essentials-module1/lab_guides/lab_12.md

 `statsmodels` package in the `StockModeler` class.
 This lab showed us how the `pandas`,
-`matplotlib`, `seaborn`, and `numpy` functionality that we\'ve covered so far in this book has come together and how these libraries can work harmoniously with other packages for custom applications.
+`matplotlib`, `seaborn`, and `numpy` functionality that we\'ve covered so far in this course has come together and how these libraries can work harmoniously with other packages for custom applications.
 I strongly encourage you to reread the code in the `stock_analysis` package and test out some of the methods we